New York, Chicago promise court fight if Trump sends federal agents | Politics

 New York, Chicago promise court fight if Trump sends federal agents

-The mayors of New York City and Chicago said on Tuesday they would take President Donald Trump to court if he sent U.S. government agents to police their cities, but both predicted he would not follow through on a threat that has sparked widespread controversy over the use of federal force in American cities.
-They spoke a day after Trump said he would send law enforcement to several cities including Baltimore, Chicago, New York, and Philadelphia to crack down on protests against racism and police brutality sparked by George Floyd's death in Minneapolis police custody on May 25.
+The mayors of New York City and Chicago said on Tuesday they would take President Donald Trump to court if he sent U.S. government agents to police their cities, but both predicted he would not follow through on a threat that has sparked widespread controversy over the use of federal force.
+They spoke a day after Trump said he would send law enforcement to several cities including Baltimore, Chicago, New York, and Philadelphia to crack down on protests against racism and police brutality ignited by George Floyd's death in Minneapolis police custody on May 25.

 A Republican, Trump made a point of saying the mayors of the cities on his list were liberal Democrats, underpinning concerns the threat was politically motivated.
 Federal agents last week were dispatched to counter protesters in Portland, Oregon, where the mayor and the governor are also Democrats.
 Opinion polls show Trump losing handily to Democratic challenger Joe Biden in a Nov.
 3 presidential election.
 Trump has sought to make a crackdown a campaign issue, taking the spotlight off his response to the coronavirus pandemic, a weak point for him in the polls.